 Besides strolling through the flower gardens at Wash Park, there are SOOO MANY things to do.
 With 10 tennis courts, a lawn bowling/croquet field, two playgrounds, 2.6 mile jogging/biking path, two lakes (fishing, boating) you can easily stay entertained for the day – or more.

 If you don’t have a bike, don’t fret.
 You can rent bikes and/or a single or double bike surrey.
 The surreys are great fun for families with little ones who are just along for the ride.
-During the summer kayaks and paddle boards are available to rent.
+During the summer kayaks and paddle boards are available to rent, or you can bring your own inflatable kayak.
 When play time is over, take a stroll through one of the many gardens.
 Washington Park is known for the largest flower garden in Denver.

 11. Dinosaur Ridge